gamesbrewer/botbrewer/README.md

 # secbot
 secbot is a fully automated, AI-ML driven robot that audits a site's security.
 It does not pass butter.

+# mapprbot
+mapprbot is a fully automated, AI-ML driven robot that maps and survey a geographical area.
+It wishes it has an Anemometer, a Refractometer, a Theodolite, and other high tech shiznits to assessing Air Quality, measure